sa-tre/satre-specification/docs/source/pillars/information_governance.md

 * - Statement
   - Guidance
   - Importance
-* - The organisation must ensure there is adequate resources to provide assurance and meet information governance requirements.
+* - You must ensure there are adequate resources to provide assurance and meet information governance requirements.
   - There should be adequate access to funding to implement and maintain the TRE which is under the direct control of the TRE organisation.
   - Mandatory
 ```